paulodiovani/blog.diovani.com/technology/_posts/2025-05-26-using-ai-to-improve-our-coding.md

 While on one side of the coin these new tools help us be more productive, on the other, the term _Vibe Coding_ started gaining some attention and preoccupying developers and managers that our skills might not be improving or even be diminishing since the adoption of such tools.

-So the big question is how to leverage productivity using AI while not becoming prisoners of these tools. -- And we already have excellent articles about this topic, like [Avoiding Skill Atrophy in the Age of AI by Addy Osmani]. -- I intend here to extend that conversation a little further, by sharing my experience and providing some practical examples on how to use AI tools on a daily basis while not being overwhelmed, distracted, or dependent on it.
+So the big question is how to leverage productivity using AI (Artificial Intelligence) while not becoming prisoners of these tools.

+We already have excellent articles about this topic, like [Avoiding Skill Atrophy in the Age of AI by Addy Osmani]. -- I intend here to extend that conversation a little further, by sharing my experience and providing some practical examples on how to use AI tools on a daily basis while not being overwhelmed, distracted, or dependent on it.

 ## But what is "Vibe Coding"?